alissatsay/alissatsay/README.md

 Computer Science & Visual Arts @ Union College
 Graduated June 2026

+I'm a software engineer and creative technologist working at the intersection of computer vision, human-centered design, and interactive systems.

-I build systems that combine strong engineering with visual and interactive design.
-My work spans operating systems, full-stack applications, low-level architecture, and real-time visual systems.
+I build systems that combine strong engineering with thoughtful visual and interaction design.
+My work spans operating systems, full-stack applications, distributed algorithms, and real-time visual systems—but the connecting thread is always the user: how people experience the software, how naturally they can interact with it, and whether it meaningfully solves a real problem.

-I’m interested in how software behaves — from kernel memory management to high-FPS interactive pipelines.

 ---

 ## **Selected Projects**

+### **Real-Time Body Modification System**

+* Built a real-time visual transformation pipeline
+* Used pose tracking as input, custom mesh warping for deformation
+* Implemented segmentation and pixel-level compositing
+* Optimized for interactive performance

 ### **Operating Systems Kernel Development**